Sengoku 2

-Sengoku 2 (Note: Also known as Legacy of the Warring States 2 (戦国伝承 2, Sengoku Denshō Tsū) in Japan.) is a 1993 beat 'em up arcade game developed and published by SNK, and it is the second game of the Sengoku series.
+Sengoku 2 (Note: Also known as Legacy of the Warring States 2 (戦国伝承 2, Sengoku Denshō Tsū) in Japan.) is a 1993 beat 'em up video game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the second installment of the Sengoku series.
 It was first released for the Neo Geo and Neo Geo CD consoles.
 In 2009 the series was compiled on a CD titled Sengoku Anthology for the PlayStation 2 and Windows.
 The Neo Geo version was re-released on the Virtual Console for the Wii in Japan on November 8, 2012, and in the PAL region on February 7, 2013.
-In 2017, the game was re-released as part of the ACA Neo Geo series for the Xbox One, followed by the PlayStation 4, Nintendo Switch and Microsoft Windows PCs via Steam the following year.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.